-On July 23, 2021 (the "Closing Date"), Safariland, LLC, as borrower (the "Borrower"), the Company and certain domestic subsidiaries of the Company, as guarantors (the "Guarantors"), entered into a credit agreement (the "New Credit Agreement") with PNC Bank, National Association ("PNC"), as administrative agent, and the several lenders from time to time party thereto (together with PNC, the "Lenders") pursuant to which the Borrower may borrow, on a senior secured basis, up to (i) \$100,000,000 under the New Revolver (including up to \$15,000,000 for letters of credit and up to \$10,000,000 for swing line loans), and (ii) \$150,000,000 under the New Term Loan, each maturing on July 23, 2026.
-Commencing December 31, 2021, the New Term Loan requires scheduled quarterly payments in amounts equal to 1.25% per quarter of the original aggregate principal amount of the New Term Loan, with the balance due at maturity.
-No borrowings were made under the New Credit Agreement on the Closing Date and the New Credit Agreement provides for certain conditions precedent to be satisfied for any borrowings to be made under the New Credit Agreement, including the completion of the Company's initial public offering of shares of its common stock on or prior to September 30, 2021, and the repayment in full of our existing Revolving Credit Facility and Term Loan with each of Bank of America, N.A and Guggenheim Credit Services, LLC, respectively.
-On the date that such conditions precedent are satisfied and the borrowings are made (the "Funding Date"), the New Credit Agreement will be guaranteed, jointly and severally, by the Guarantors and, subject to certain exceptions, secured by a first-priority security interest in substantially all of the assets of the Borrower and the Guarantors pursuant to a mutually agreed Security Agreement and a mutually agreed Guaranty and Suretyship Agreement.
+On August 20, 2021 (the "Closing Date"), Safariland, LLC, as borrower (the "Borrower"), the Company and certain domestic subsidiaries of the Borrower, as guarantors (the "Guarantors"), closed on and received funding under a credit agreement (initially entered into on July 23, 2021), pursuant to a First Amendment to Credit Agreement (collectively, the "New Credit Agreement") with PNC Bank, National Association ("PNC"), as administrative agent, and the several lenders from time to time party thereto (together with PNC, the "Lenders") pursuant to which the Borrower (i) borrowed \$200,000,000 under a term loan (the "Term Loan"), and (ii) may borrow up to \$100,000,000 under a revolving credit facility (including up to \$15,000,000 for letters of credit and up to \$10,000,000 for swing line loans) (the "Revolving Loan").
+As of October 27, 2021, there was \$20.5 million outstanding under the Revolving Loan and our available cash and cash equivalents were approximately \$13.1 million.
+Each of the Term Loan and the Revolving Loan mature on July 23, 2026.
+Commencing December 31, 2021, the Term Loan requires scheduled quarterly payments in amounts equal to 1.25% per quarter of the original aggregate principal amount of the Term Loan, with the balance due at maturity.
+The New Credit Agreement is guaranteed, jointly and severally, by the Guarantors and, subject to certain exceptions, secured by a first-priority security interest in substantially all of the assets of the Borrower and the Guarantors pursuant to a Security and Pledge Agreement (the "Security Agreement") and a Guaranty and Suretyship Agreement (the "Guaranty Agreement"), each dated as of the Closing Date.

-The Borrower may elect to have the revolving and term loans under the New Credit Agreement bear interest at a base rate or a LIBOR rate, in each case, plus an applicable rate.
-The applicable rate for these borrowings will range from 0.50% to 1.50% per annum, in the case of base rate borrowings, and 1.50% to 2.50% per annum, in the case of LIBOR borrowings.
+The Borrower may elect to have the revolving and term loans under the New Credit Agreement bear interest at a base rate or a LIBOR rate, in each case, plus an applicable margin.
+The applicable margin for these borrowings will range from 0.50% to 1.50% per annum, in the case of base rate borrowings, and 1.50% to 2.50% per annum, in the case of LIBOR borrowings, in each case based upon the level of the Company's consolidated total net leverage ratio.
 The New Credit Agreement also requires the Borrower to pay a commitment fee on the unused portion of the loan commitments.
-Such commitment fee will range between 0.175% and 0.25% per annum, and is also based upon the level of the Company's consolidated total leverage ratio.
+Such commitment fee will range between 0.175% and 0.25% per annum, and is also based upon the level of the Company's consolidated total net leverage ratio.